Sambhaji: Legacy

-During his reign, Sambhaji was unable to accomplish much for his people.
+During his life, Sambhaji was unable to accomplish much for his people.
 However, his death elevated him to the status of a martyr.
 Sambhaji has been considered a dharmaveer (lit. protector of dharma) for his role in shepherding the young Maratha empire, although not all commentators agree on the designation, which implies a religious aspect to his life and governance.
 Many statues of Sambhaji exist in India.
 Sambhaji is viewed positively by the modern Indian Hindu movement, as he is seen as emblematic of Hindavi Swarajya (Hindu self-rule).
 However, Hindu nationalist icons such as V. D. Savarkar and M. S. Golwalkar had a negative view of Sambhaji.
 Savarkar found Sambhaji to be "unfit to rule over the Maratha empire".

 The Hindu assesses that "Sambhaji's fealty to the Hindu dharma in the face of certain death has earned him much admiration from Hindu nationalists.
 Some early Marathi writers, however, portrayed him as irresponsible and wayward.
 Yet others have held him up as a figure of unwavering valiance who inspired the Marathas in their fight against the Mughals."